 If someone has taken possession of some or all of your property, do not wait to pursue your rights and remedies.
 Contact one of our Long Island real estate dispute lawyers now.

-Easement claims are similar to claims of adverse possession, but instead of possession of land, easements generally involve the right to use or to pass through land.
-Also, unlike adverse possession, easements can be granted by an owner as part of their “bundle of rights.”
+Easement claims are similar to claims of adverse possession, but instead of possession of land, easements generally involve the right to use or to pass through the land.
+Also, unlike adverse possession, easements can be granted by an owner as a part of their “bundle of rights.”

 Partition actions are generally litigations between joint tenants or tenants in common for the division of their property between them, according to their respective interests, or if such division cannot be made, then for a sale and a similar division of the proceeds.

 Boundaries are the lines between adjoining properties.
 Uncertain boundaries can be defined cooperatively through:

 - Parol Agreement; and/or